-A. GM Proposals
+A. GM Market Data and Proposals

-GM has provided the Office of the Special Master with detailed information concerning its proposed 2011 compensation structures for the Covered Employees, including amounts proposed to be paid under the compensation structure for each Covered Employee (the "Proposed Structures").
+GM has provided the Office of the Special Master with detailed information concerning its proposed 2012 compensation structures for the Covered Employees, including amounts proposed to be paid under the compensation structure for each Covered Employee.

 GM supported its proposal with detailed assessments of each Covered Employee's tenure and responsibilities at the Company and historical compensation structure.
+Fourteen of the employees listed as Covered Employees in 2011 remain on the list of Covered Employees for 2012, and nine employees are new entrants to the group.

 The submission also included market data that, according to the Company, indicated that the amounts potentially payable to each employee were comparable to the compensation payable to persons in similar positions or roles at a "peer group" of entities selected by the Company.
+The following overview of the market data submitted by GM is based on information supplied by the Company.